hazelcast/hazelcast-reference-manual/src/Simulator-Coordinator.md

 Hazelcast has two basic instance types: member and client.
 The member instances form the cluster and client instances connect to an existing cluster.
 Hazelcast Simulator can spawn Workers for both instance types.
 You can configure the number of member and client Workers and also their distribution on the available remote machines.
 Available remote machines are the ones, that are configured in the `agents.txt` file (either manually in static setups or via Provisioner in cloud setups).

-Use the options `--memberWorkerCount` and `--clientWorkerCount` to control how many member and client Workers you want to have.
+Use the options `--members` and `--clients` to control how many member and client Workers you want to have.
 The following command creates a cluster with four member Workers and eight client Workers (which connect to that cluster).

 ```
-coordinator --memberWorkerCount 4 --clientWorkerCount 8
+coordinator --members 4 --clients 8
 ```

 A setup without client Workers is fine, but out of the box it won't work without member Workers.